ranfysvalle02/glean-rnd/README.md

 Utilizing deep learning-based large language models (LLMs), Glean provides semantic understanding for natural language queries.
 This capability allows users to input queries in a conversational manner, making it easier to retrieve contextually relevant information[3].

 ## Personalized Recommendations
 Glean incorporates a recommendation engine that surfaces timely and contextually relevant information based on user behavior and interactions.
-By leveraging vector embeddings trained using AI technologies, Glean can suggest documents and knowledge that are particularly pertinent to individual users[1][3].
+By leveraging vector embeddings trained using AI technologies, Glean can suggest documents and knowledge that are particularly pertinent to individual users or systems[1][3].

 ## API Integration
 The Glean Indexing API allows organizations to index arbitrary content, including internal tools and custom entities.
 This flexibility means that even data from applications not natively supported by Glean can be made searchable, enhancing the breadth of insights available[2][5].